 10. Laughter, Amusement and Awe

 Buzzsumo analysed 100 million articles to understand why content goes viral.
-One of the conclusions it reached is great content appeals to our emotions – if you can invoke awe, laughter or amusement, you could be on your way.
+One of the conclusions it reached is great content appeals to our emotions – if you can invoke awe, laughter or amusement.
 The ‘awe factor’ was confirmed by a study of 7,000 pieces of New York Times articles: content goes viral if people feel activated after reading it.
 As explained by Wharton School marketing professor, Jonah Berger:

 “Awe gets our hearts racing and our blood pumping.
 This increases our desire for emotional connection and drives us to share.”